SiddarGu/Performance-of-FCs-in-the-UK/README.md

 test = team_filtered.iloc[100:,:]
 ```

 ### We then convert the data into numpy arrays for calculation purposes and use the [linear regression model](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) from scikit-learn.
 We print out the coefficient and intercept.
-They are almost identical to the result we got from numpy's $polyfit()$ function.
+They are almost identical to the result we got from numpy's polyfit() function.

 ```python